 Knowledge · DIFC family office

-Dubai family office to US expansion 2026: what changes when DIFC families enter American capital allocation.
+Dubai family office to US expansion 2026: what changes in American capital allocation.

 The DIFC license is in place.
 The family operates through five operating businesses, real estate, a private-credit book, and three regional fund commitments.
-The US allocator reads the holding brand and sees opacity.
-The DIFC frame the home counterparty knows by heart, the US side reads as not-yet-institutional.
+The US allocator judges the holding brand and sees opacity.
+The DIFC frame the home counterparty knows by heart, the US side lands as not-yet-institutional.
 The diligence layer flags it as commercial-register risk before flagging anything technical.

-DIFC family-office growth, US allocation share, and a sharper US reading.
+DIFC family-office growth, US allocation share, and a sharper US evaluation.

 The DIFC family-office cohort has grown materially through 2024-2026.
 The combination of UAE residency advantages, regional capital concentration, and DIFC and ADGM regulatory infrastructure pulled both regional families and globally domiciled families to license out of Dubai or Abu Dhabi.
 ADGM tracking shows parallel growth in the Abu Dhabi Global Market family-office cohort.